-In addition, centerless grinders are capable of performing consistently at high speeds.
+In addition, centerless grinders can perform consistently at high speeds.
 That makes the process a great choice for high-volume applications in aerospace, automotive, military, medical, and other industries.

-3. Methods differ in how parts are fed through the machine.
+3. Grinding methods differ in how parts are fed through the machine.

-The primary difference between these two most commonly used methods of centerless grinding is in how the workpieces are fed through the centerless grinding machines.
+The primary difference between the two most commonly used methods of centerless grinding is in how the workpieces are fed through the machine.

 Through-feed grinding is typically used for parts with consistent roundness across the length of the part.
 In this method, the workpiece travels along the rest blade between the two wheels.